kbrw/sweet_xml/README.md

     `l`, `xpath/2` will only return the first element of the match

   * `~x"//some/path"k`

      'k' stands for (K)eyword.
 This forces `xpath/2` to return a Keyword instead of a Map.

   * `~x"//some/path"el` - mix of the above

   * `~x"//some/path"s`

     's' stands for (s)tring.
 This forces `xpath/2` to return the value as string instead of a char list.

+  * `x"//some/path"o`

+    'o' stands for (O)ptional.
+This allows the path to not exist, and will return nil.

   * `~x"//some/path"sl` - string list.